lawAfua/knapsack/README.md

 ### Run The Code

-To Run the Code, checkout this repository, navigate to the project directory [knapsack_maersk], and simply execute
+To Run the Code, checkout this repository, navigate to the project directory [knapsack], and simply execute